tronicboy1/lit-markdown-editor/README.md

 The add image button will add your image as a data object string by default.

-If you wish to change the logic of the add image button, please create a custom class and modify the `protected handleFileRender` EventListener.
+If you wish to change the logic of the add image button, please create a custom class and modify the `protected provideFileURL` function, returning a Promise of the URL of the image you added.